joysfera/arduino-tasker/README.md

 How to use
 ----------

-1. place Tasker into your Arduino projects folder so it's in ./libraries/Tasker/Tasker.h
+1. create new **Tasker** folder under your Arduino projects' libraries folder and place Tasker files there so the header file ends in **./libraries/Tasker/Tasker.h**
 2. in Arduino IDE load File -> Examples -> Tasker -> MultiBlink
-3. see how easy it is to add three tasks and run them "at once"
+3. see how easy it is to add three tasks and run them all at once
 4. use that example as a basis for your own code

 Tasker API